RETURN

 A STRANGE STATEMENT

 Beginning through a novel premise: there is a figure who is bound by the theatrical stage.
-An actor, an orator, an extra, a prop, a body, a subject framed by a proscenium existing between the dressing room and its curtain.
+An actor, an orator, an extra, a prop, a body, a subject framed by a proscenium and existing between the dressing room and its curtain.
 Isolated, they have been sequestered to perform, to enact specific scenes, recite the given scripts, becoming a stand-in under an unknown agency in a theatre absent of any spectators.
 As if rehearsing for a play that will never open, waiting for a director’s cue that may never arrive, or facing a curtain that shouldn’t be raised, this dramatic world is all the performer knows.